cloudavail/snippets/aws/iam/iam_launch_in_particular_subnet/README.md

 # Overview
-Running this template will create a VPC that contains an Auto Scaling Group with instances that have public IP addresses and can access the Internet.
+Running this template will create:

+1. a VPC with two subnets.
+2. an IAM user with:
+  a.
+An access key / secret key.
+  b.
+Authorization to launch EC2 instances only in one of those subnets.

 # Validate the Template